Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 After movement is halted as described above but prior to the pause operation completing, the macro file **pause.g** is run.
 This allows the head to be moved away from the print, filament to be retracted, etc.

-Note that if a pause is commanded while a macro is being executed, the pause will be deferred until the macro has completed.
+> If a pause is commanded while a macro is being executed, the pause will be deferred until the macro has completed.{.is-info}

+> If an axis or axes are un-homed, pause.g will not run, but the machine will still be paused.
+This is to allow pausing and resuming early in a job file where a machine may not yet be homed.
+Also when a print is resumed with an axis un-homed, resume.g is not run, see [M24](/User_manual/Reference/Gcodes/M24).{.is-info}

 ## M26: Set SD position